GEO4530 – Geodesy and Photogrammetry

 Schedule, syllabus and examination date

-Map Projections, digital photogrammetry and GNSS (GPS, Glonass, Galileo…).
-Overviews of the fundamentals of map projections, GNSS measurement and processing and of the use of airborne (both by plane and drone) and ground-based photogrammetry for geophysical use.
+This course focuses on three topics in geodesy and surveying: reference systems and map projections, GNSS (GPS, Glonass, Galileo and Beidou) and digital photogrammetry.
+It provides an overview of the fundamentals of reference systems / map projections, GNSS measurement and processing and of the use of airborne (both by plane and drone) and ground-based photogrammetry for geophysical use.

 Formal prerequisite knowledge